ONSdigital/application-profile/style.md

 Titles should be front-loaded with the most important information first.
 They are the headline to help prospective users select the best dataset for their use.
 Titles are designed to be scannable by users, helping them to quickly include or exclude datasets from their search results with minimal effort and low error.

-Contrary to guidance from ONS on titles geographic information isn't necessary as this information is better captured in the metadata; however it is important to align the titles of datasets in this service to the titles of datasets in other services to prevent unnecessary divergance.
+Contrary to guidance from ONS on titles geographic information isn't necessary as this information is better captured elsewhere in the metadata; however it is important to align the titles of datasets in this service to the titles of datasets in other services to prevent unnecessary divergance.

 - [GOVUK title guidance](https://www.gov.uk/guidance/content-design/writing-for-gov-uk#titles)
 - [ONS title guidance for datasets](https://service-manual.ons.gov.uk/content/content-types/datasets#dataset-titles-and-summaries)